Overwhelming Circumstances

 DEVELOPMENT involves expanding the self, its leadership and your abilities to better relate with life in self-supportive ways.

-MOVING FORWARD involves a pulling all of the changes through into your larger life in a manner than reinforces and integrates recovery.
+MOVING FORWARD involves pulling all of the changes through into your larger life in a manner than reinforces and integrates recovery.

-Take the Next Steps
+Taking the Next Steps

 A montage of dozens of pictures of people's heads covered by a blurred circle.